cetanu/ipfilter_howto/README.md

 - TCP/IP Illustrated, Volume 1, *Stevens, Addison-Wesley*.

-### <sub>Disclaimer</sub>
+### Disclaimer

-<sub>The authors of this document are not responsible for any damages incurred due to actions taken based on this document.
+The authors of this document are not responsible for any damages incurred due to actions taken based on this document.
 This document is meant as an introduction to building a firewall based on IP-Filter.
-If you do not feel comfortable taking responsibility for your own actions, you should stop reading this document and hire a qualified security professional to install your firewall for you.</sub>
+If you do not feel comfortable taking responsibility for your own actions, you should stop reading this document and hire a qualified security professional to install your firewall for you.

-### <sub>Copyright</sub>
+### Copyright

-<sub>Unless otherwise stated, HOWTO documents are copyrighted by their respective authors.
+Unless otherwise stated, HOWTO documents are copyrighted by their respective authors.
 HOWTO documents may be reproduced and distributed in whole or in part, in any medium physical or electronic, as long as this copyright notice is retained on all copies.
-Commercial redistribution is allowed and encouraged; however, the authors would like to be notified of any such distributions.</sub>
+Commercial redistribution is allowed and encouraged; however, the authors would like to be notified of any such distributions.

-<sub>All translations, derivative works, or aggregate works incorporating any HOWTO documents must be covered under this copyright notice.
+All translations, derivative works, or aggregate works incorporating any HOWTO documents must be covered under this copyright notice.
 That is, you may not produce a derivative work from a HOWTO and impose additional restrictions on its distribution.
-Exceptions to these rules may be granted under certain conditions; please contact the HOWTO coordinator.</sub>
+Exceptions to these rules may be granted under certain conditions; please contact the HOWTO coordinator.

-<sub>In short, we wish to promote dissemination of this information through as many channels as possible.
-However, we do wish to retain copyright on the HOWTO documents, and would like to be notified of any plans to redistribute the HOWTOs.</sub>
+In short, we wish to promote dissemination of this information through as many channels as possible.
+However, we do wish to retain copyright on the HOWTO documents, and would like to be notified of any plans to redistribute the HOWTOs.

-# Where to obtain the important pieces
+## Where to obtain the important pieces

 The official IPF homepage is at: <http://coombs.anu.edu.au/~avalon/ip-filter.html>

 The most up-to-date version of this document can be found at: <http://www.obfuscation.org/ipf/>

-# Basic Firewalling
+## Basic Firewalling

 This section is designed to familiarize you with ipfilter's syntax, and firewall theory in general.
 The features discussed here are features you'll find in any good firewall package.
 This section will give you a good foundation to make reading and understanding the advanced section very easy.
 It must be emphasized that this section alone is not enough to build a good firewall, and that the advanced section really is required reading for anybody who wants to build an effective security system.

-# Config File Dynamics, Order and Precedence
+## Config File Dynamics, Order and Precedence

 IPF (IP Filter) has a config file (as opposed to say, running some command again and again for each new rule).